ioccc-src/winner/faq.md

 against the master [branch](https://github.com/ioccc-src/winner/branches) of the [ioccc-src/winner repo](https://github.com/ioccc-src/winner).

+Please see [FAQ 5.2 How may I submit a fix to an IOCCC entry](#fix_an_entry).
+See also the [FAQ 6.10 How does someone make a change to a file and submit that change as a GitHub pull request](#ull_request) for more information about pull requests.

 Note that we're much more inclined to accept an author's fixes but the judges have the final say in the matter.